jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 - Metadata Change Event (known as MCE) consumer job.
 An optional component.
 Its main function is to listen to change proposal events emitted by clients of DataHub which request changes to the Metadata Graph.
 It then applies these requests against DataHub's storage layer: the Metadata Service.
 - DataHub frontend is a Play service written in Java.
 It is served as a mid-tier between DataHub GMS which is the backend service and DataHub Web.

-**NB:** *Text in above bullets have been copied from [DataHub Metadata Service](https://datahubproject.io/docs/metadata-service), [Metadata Audit Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mae-consumer-job), [Metadata Change Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mce-consumer-job), [DataHub Frontend Proxy](https://datahubproject.io/docs/datahub-frontend) respectively.*
+**Note:** *Text in above bullets have been copied from [DataHub Metadata Service](https://datahubproject.io/docs/metadata-service), [Metadata Audit Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mae-consumer-job), [Metadata Change Event Consumer Job](https://datahubproject.io/docs/metadata-jobs/mce-consumer-job), [DataHub Frontend Proxy](https://datahubproject.io/docs/datahub-frontend) respectively.*

 The main components are power by the following technoloiges:
 - Kafka